 series, Les Nuits de la pleine lune

-with an almost Bresson-like austerity.
+which has an almost Bresson-like minimalism to it.
 The film is punctuated by long pauses of

 silence as the heroine Louise reflects on her situation and decides on her next course

-of action, whilst the sombre photography (predominantly an ethereal blue) helps to create
+of action, whilst the sombre photography (the dominant colour being an ethereal blue) helps to create

 a mood of solemnity which emphasises Louise's isolation.